Florida’s Best Beach Vacation

 The Beaches of Punta Gorda/Englewood Beach

-The Englewood, Placida, and Cape Haze areas are the epitome of laid-back, small-town, Old Florida charm, and while the fishing is fantastic and the food is fabulous, the crowing jewel of the area is Englewood Beach.
+The Englewood, Placida, and Cape Haze areas epitomize laid-back, small-town, Old Florida charm.
+The crowning jewel of the area is Englewood Beach.
 So head on over and enjoy some quality toes-in-the-sand time, you deserve it!

 Do you have to pay to go to Englewood Beach?

-There is no charge to enjoy Englewood Beach, and the parking fee is temporarily suspended.
+There is no charge to enjoy Englewood Beach, as the parking fee is temporarily suspended.

 How far is Punta Gorda from the beach?